Comox, British Columbia: Climate

 Comox has a warm-summer mediterranean climate (Köppen Csb).
-Due to its position on a small peninsula surrounded by the waters of Georgia Strait, Comox Bay and the Courtenay River Estuary, Comox enjoys temperate weather year-round: summer temperatures average 22 C and rarely reach 30 C, while winter temperatures rarely fall below freezing.
+Due to its position on a small peninsula surrounded by the waters of the Strait of Georgia, Comox Bay and the Courtenay River estuary, Comox enjoys temperate weather year-round: summer temperatures average 22 C and rarely reach 30 C, while winter temperatures rarely fall below freezing.
 Although annual precipitation averages 1,179 mm, almost 80% of this falls between October and March, mainly as rain rather than snow.
 The result is dry, sunny summers, and mild, wet winters.

 The all time heat record for Comox is 38.0 C which was set on June 27, 2021, at the Comox weather station.

 Local attractions

 The Filberg Festival, named for the park in which it is held, is an arts and crafts fair that takes place each summer on the BC Day long weekend.
 On the same weekend, Comox also holds "Nautical Days" in Comox Marina Park, featuring an arts and crafts festival, a parade, a classic car show, the "Build, Bail and Sail" amateur boat-building competition and live music.

 Comox is host to two of the nine local museums in the Comox Valley.
 Comox Museum and Archives offers a glimpse into the history of the town of Comox.
 The Comox Air Force Museum commemorates the role and history of 19 Wing, and documents significant achievements in coastal military aviation history.

+The Comox North-East Woods is a conservation area home to numerous walking and biking trails.
+It also includes the Lazo Marsh- North East Comox Wildlife Management Area.

+Goose Spit Park is a sand spit formed by the Willemar Bluffs, which, along with Gartley Point enclose the Comox Harbour.
+The park features a diverse shoreline of both rocky and sandy beaches, offering views to the east and west.
+It is a popular destination for outdoor recreation, including paddle boarding, kayaking, and kiteboarding.